What is a Second Mortgage?

 A home equity loan is a fixed-amount of money that you borrow based on your home equity.
 While HELOCs have variable interest rates that change with the prime rate, home equity loans can have either a variable rate or a fixed rate.

-You can borrow up to a combined 80% of the value of your home with your existing mortgage and a home equity loan.
+You can borrow up to a combined 80% of the value of your home with your existing mortgage, HELOC and a home equity loan if you are borrowing from a financial institution.
 To learn more about loan-to-value and to see if the amount that you want to borrow is under the 80% limit, visit our LTV calculator.

 helov-vs-home equity